pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/31_Cloning Elements.md

 to get a safe copy of the original element (everything that implements ElementInterface).
 Note that this will not update any internal references.
 For example:
-A href inside the source element will still reference the source element
+A href inside the source element pointing to the source element will still reference the source element in the copy.

 If you want to get a persistent copy use the `copyAsChild`method of the corresponding service.
 E.g.